forem/forem/docs/faqs.md

 3. Enter `update comments set score = 30;`.
 4. Type `exit` to leave the PostgreSQL terminal.

-Once you refresh the page, you should be able to see some comments in the Feed.
+Once you refresh the app, you should be able to see some comments in the Feed.

 ## How do I make someone follow me on local environment?